ICT International

 In both SFM1 and SFM1x, there are two temperature probes and the central heater probe.
 A controlled heat pulse is emitted from the central heater probe, which the temperature probes measure as the heat is transported by the sap moving up or down the xylem.
 The sensors subsequently measure the sap flow velocity, with calculations performed within the SFM1x to derive the plant water use.

-The heat ratio method can measure reverse flow, low flow and high flow.
-Supported by widespread use in the research community, the calculations that enable these calculations are well established and verified.
+The Heat Ratio Method can measure reverse flow, low flow and high flow.
+Supported by widespread use in the research community (recent references below), the calculations that enable these calculations are well established and verified.

 Sap flow measurement provides a measurement of the transpiration of the plant.
 This indicates the plant water status, and subsequently the daily water requirements can be calculated.